makseli/User-RBAC-Role-Based-Access-Control-in-Golang-with-Postgresql/README.md

 User Service - RBAC, JWT Auth, Docker, Redis, and PostgreSQL

-This project is a user service and authorization system built with Golang.
+This project is a user service and authorization system built with Golang (gin fw).
 The system provides authentication and authorization using Role-Based Access Control (RBAC) and JSON Web Token (JWT).

 Features: